YanaSiao/YanaSiao/README.md

 ## Additional

 * Daily use of 5 languages
-* Interest in LEGO and videogaming (roguelike, metroidvania)
+* Adore LEGO and videogaming (roguelike, metroidvania)